Tips for Developing a Copyright Policy or Guidelines for Your Library or Organization

-- Help determine who owns copyright-protected works
+- Help determine who owns copyright-protected materials created in your enterprise

 - Establish a procedure for clearing permissions in copyright-protected works